msuret/product-color-matcher/README.md

 ## Color Detection

-The following command detects the dominant color of each produc and persists it in database:
+The following command detects the dominant color of each product and persists it in database:
 ```bash
 npm run detect-colors
 ```